 The Trinity Challenge on Antimicrobial Resistance – Awards Ceremony

-Join Founder and Chair of the Trinity Challenge, Professor Dame Sally Davies, our Director Professor Marc Mendelson, and key partners, funders and stakeholders for the Trinity Challenge on Antimicrobial Resistance Award Ceremony.
+The Trinity Challenge on Antimicrobial Resistance Awards Ceremony was hosted by Founder and Chair of the Trinity Challenge, Professor Dame Sally Davies, and our Director Professor Marc Mendelson.

-This virtual ceremony brings together our finalists together to announce the winners of the up to £1m prize fund, as well as the winners of runner-up prices.
+This virtual ceremony convened our finalists to announce the winners of the £1m prize fund, as well as the winners of runner-up prices.
+You can watch the ceremony here.

 Finalists